kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 * A way for Chihiro, the Cluster Admin, to configure a Gateway API for Mesh implementation to enforce non-overridable cluster-wide, authorization policies that **allows** or **denies** identity or multiple identities to talk with some set of the workloads in the cluster.

-* A way for Chihiro, the Cluster Admin, to configure a Gateway API for Mesh implementation to enforce default, overridable, cluster-wide, authorization policies that **allows** or **denies** identity or multiple identities to talk with some set of the workloads in the cluster.
+* A way for Chihiro, the Cluster Admin, to configure a Gateway API for Mesh implementation to enforce default, overridable, cluster-wide, authorization policies that **allows** identity or multiple identities to talk with some set of the workloads in the cluster.

 ## Deferred Goals